cunybpl/nycet_pnp/src/content/measurement_techniques/outdoor-air-temperature.md

 3. Confirm that the logger is recording, and that the sensor is accurately identifying the outside air temperature.
 If the logger has a screen, check the temperature value displayed there.
 If the logger does not have a screen, use the software to connect to the logger and check the temperature it detects.

 {{< admonition type="warning" >}}
-<strong>Do not remove the logger or sensors.</strong> If you remove the logger, you may need to start over with the setup and installation process.
+Do not move the logger after it has been installed.
 {{< /admonition >}}

 <iframe class ="video" src="https://www.youtube.com/embed/R9MDkohMD-E?si=esVdMaU9A7nZe9oH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>